Tsok27/my-web-app/README.md

 1. Launch the application using streamlit run app.py
 2. Use sidebar to filter data
 3. Hover over visualizations for detailed information
-4. Toggle the "Show raw data" checkbox to inspect underlying data

 ## URL
 https://my-web-app-yyz2.onrender.com/